 No matter what you use Zingtree for, getting your first tree deployed can be daunting for some.
 So have no fear, here are our top tips for breaking into the awesomely helpful world of Zingtrees:

-Remember in school when you’d sit down and brainstorm out a strategy?
-Just like that!
-Whether it’s in list, mind map or spreadsheet form, getting down the touchstones you need your tree to cover before you start building your tree is crucial and will make building your nodes and connecting them in a flow much easier.
+Remember in school when you’d sit down, brainstorm a strategy, and whip out the perfect outline for getting started?
+It’s just like that!
+Whether it’s in list, mind map, or spreadsheet form, getting down the touchstones you need your tree to cover before you start building your tree is crucial and will make building your nodes and connecting them in a flow much easier.
 Compiling an outline is essential and will make the creation much more streamlined.

 4. Use Placeholders When Undecided